 To help you understand what the genre is all about and whether you’re writing this kind of lit, here’s a little cheat sheet.

-An UpLit hint sheet:
+An UpLit cheat sheet:

 First, let’s think about what we can expect to see in UpLit books.